Nsustain/nsustain.com/README.md

 convinient to use IBM Cloud Kubernetes Service (IKS) and Cloudflare Tunnel.

-What we did was to first download IBM Cloud CLI from https://cloud.ibm.com/docs/cli?topic=cli-getting-started and then
+What we did was to first get IBM Cloud CLI from https://cloud.ibm.com/docs/cli?topic=cli-getting-started and then